maildev/maildev/README.md

 * Command line interface for configuring SMTP and Web interface ports
 * Ability to relay email to an upstream SMTP server

-## Roadmap

-* Forward email to real email address for device/application testing
-* Write tests for server and client

 ## Ideas

 If you're using MailDev and you have a great idea, I'd love to hear it.
 If you're not using MailDev because it lacks a feature, I'd love to hear that too.
 Add an issue to the repo [here](https://github.com/djfarrelly/MailDev/issues/new) or contact me on [twitter](http://www.twitter.com/djfarrelly).